jimouris/tlshare-tee-nildb/README.md

 - `422`: For validation errors in the request payload
 - `500`: For internal server errors

+### Security Details

+#### ECDSA Signature Process
+The `ecdsa_signature` is computed in two steps:
-Note: The `ecdsa_signature` is computed over the concatenation of all `aes_ciphertext` values in the records array.
+1. First, a SHA-256 hash is computed over the concatenation of all `aes_ciphertext` values in the records array
+2. Then, the hash is signed using ECDSA with the private key

 ## Key Generation